billogram/tool-dump-dynamodb-to-s3/README.md

 # Dump a DynamoDB table to S3

+⚠️ Since November 2020 AWS supports the export [without code](https://aws.amazon.com/blogs/aws/new-export-amazon-dynamodb-table-data-to-data-lake-amazon-s3/) hence there is no really a reason to use this tool.

 A script to perform parallel scan of a AWS DynamoDB table and save its rows as a JSON dataset in a S3 bucket.
 The processes to read and write the data are run in parallel.
 It's meant to be used for gigabyte-sized tables.